 Requirements specific to the MS Project program are given below.
 These requirements are in addition to the general MS in CS Requirements.
 Requirements specific to the MS Project program do not apply to the MS Thesis program.

 The MS Project itself is completed during a single semester.
 Before that semester, the student completes and turns in a 698R Proposal Form.
 During the semester, the student and completes CS 698R.
 At the end of the semester, the student presents the project to a faculty committee.

-By the end of the 3rd semester, find a mentor who agrees to work with you on a project.
-The project may be initiated by you (the student) or the mentor.
+By the end of the 3rd semester, find a graduate faculty advisor who agrees to work with you on a project.

 By the first day of classes in the semester/term you intend to take the course, the student and faculty advisor complete the CS 698R Proposal Form and prepare a short proposal describing the project.
 The proposal focuses on specific activities and clearly-defined deliverables, approved by the faculty advisor and then by the Graduate Coordinator.
 The proposal should include a checklist of deliverables that will be demonstrated in the final presentation.
 Plan to meet weekly with your faculty advisor during the semester you work on the project.
 Email the form and the proposal to the Graduate Academic Advisor.
 After the project is approved by the Graduate Coordinator, an add code for CS 698R will be emailed to the student.
 The add-code must be used prior to the add/drop deadline.